PHP Scripting Essentials

 Including Another File Into Your Web Page

 An 'include' is a way of embedding information from a single file into another file.
 This is particularly useful for multiple web pages which need to show the same piece of information.
-Once set up you then only need to change one file to change that information across all of your pages.

 A PHP 'include' statement looks like this: